 - Saturday 9am – 1.15pm

 - Termly Fees (30 minute individual lesson): £375

 The Step Up Wind programme is for young people keen to play a woodwind or brass instrument.
 The course is led by Rebecca O’Donnell and Annie Francomb and combines two elements:

 - A recorder ensemble which encourages all the wind players to work as a small group

-- Rehearsals alongside the Step Up String orchestra
+- Rehearsals as part of the Step Up orchestras

 - A musicianship session which consists of group activities, including games and exercises, to develop essential musicianship skills using the principles of Kodaly and Dalcroze.

 Students are welcome to join on any wind instrument, and during their lessons they will have the opportunity to find out more about the flute, oboe, clarinet, bassoon, trumpet, trombone, tuba and french horn; guidance on the suitability and appropriate age to start these instruments will be available.

 There are 30 teaching weeks and two performance days scheduled over the academic year.